Mary Dyer

 Before leaving Boston, Mary had given birth to a severely deformed infant that was stillborn.
 Because of the religious superstitions of the time regarding such a birth, the baby was buried secretly.
 When the Massachusetts authorities learned of this birth, the ordeal became public, and in the minds of the colony's ministers and magistrates, the monstrous birth was clearly a result of Mary's "monstrous" religious opinions.
+John Winthrop concluded the birth showed Dyer was a handmaiden of the devil.
 More than a decade later, in late 1651, Mary Dyer boarded a ship for England, and stayed there for over five years, during which time she converted to Quakerism.
 Because Quakers were considered among the most dangerous of heretics by the Puritans, Massachusetts enacted several laws against them.
 When Dyer returned to Boston from England, she was immediately imprisoned and then banished.
 Defying her order of banishment, she was again banished, this time upon pain of death.
 Deciding that she would die as a martyr if the anti-Quaker laws were not repealed, Dyer once again returned to Boston and was sent to the gallows in 1659, having the rope around her neck when a reprieve was announced.
 She returned once more to Boston the following year and was then hangedthe third of four Quaker martyrs.

+A statue of Mary Dyer by Sylvia Shaw Judson is installed outside the Massachusetts State House, in Boston, Massachusetts.